Adele has been a youth services librarian in public libraries for 20 years.

 The full-page illustrations are clear and simple, showing scenes that help convey the story.
 The back matter includes more facts about sea otters (they have around one million hairs per square inch, the most of any animal), and tips on how kids can help sea otters.

-Here are a couple more videos that features Toola and her 11th pup, who is called “501.”
+Here is a video that features Toola and her 11th pup, who is called “501.”

 AR Reading Level 4.3, Grades K-3, 34 pages